-Middle East suffers from subsidies (people are paid instead of being taxed).
-The Saudi Arabian officials believe “its cheaper to provide subsidy then to build public transport” and the country still imports refined gasoline since it has no refineries.
-Quatar has world’s highest per capita income (~100, 000 $ per annum) and still has gas reserves for about two centuries.
-While nations are emphasizing on oil funds and education (for future), the citizens has become lazy due to subsidies which is evident due to large army of expat consultants which do everything for them.
-Investing in these markets is dangerous due to opaque books, murky rules and too few good companies.
-Interestingly, none of these countries are susceptible to dutch disease (due to complete lack of exports in the first place).
+The Middle East suffers from subsidies (people are paid instead of being taxed).
+The Saudi Arabian officials believe “it’s cheaper to provide subsidy than to build public transport” and the country still imports refined gasoline since it has no refineries.
+Qatar has world’s highest per capita income (~100, 000 $ per annum) and still has gas reserves for about two centuries.
+While nations are emphasizing on oil funds and education (for future), the citizens have become lazy due to subsidies which are evident due to the large army of expat consultants which do everything for them.
+Investing in these markets is dangerous due to opaque books, murky rules, and too few good companies.
+Interestingly, none of these countries are susceptible to Dutch disease (due to complete lack of exports in the first place).

 Predictions for coming years

-Commodities has lost price for ~200 years but have seen sudden upswing in past 10 years.
+Commodities have lost price for ~200 years but have seen a sudden upswing in past 10 years.
 The fear of Chinese manufacturing surging commodities is overhyped since the overall manufacturing is shrinking.
-Low interest rates provide cheap money and thus, encourage investment in items based on scarcity (gold, oil etc.) rather than productivity and thus, is fueling commodity speculations.
-Food prices might increase in short run but should go down in long run (due to population stabilization) and a lot of countries in emerging and frontier world still have ample room to improve productivity.
+Low-interest rates provide cheap money and thus, encourage investment in items based on scarcity (gold, oil etc.) rather than productivity and thus, is fueling commodity speculations.
+Food prices might increase in short run but should go down in long run (due to population stabilization) and a lot of countries in emerging and the frontier world still have ample room to improve productivity.
 Further, rising prices of gold and oil fuel further investment into their mining/exploration.
 The eventual crash in prices of commodities is evident and is commodity.com (similar to .com of 2000).
-The strength of USA lies is its strong R&D specially in software companies.
-Japanese companies are more inward looking (eg. mobile payments were started in 2004 in Japan but no Japanese company launched it globally).
+The strength of USA lies is its strong R&D, especially in software companies.
+Japanese companies are more inward-looking (eg. mobile payments were started in 2004 in Japan but no Japanese company launched it globally).

 The Third Coming

-The phrase Emerging markets is pretty new from investment standpoint.
+The phrase Emerging markets is pretty new from the investment standpoint.

 - Turkey – in 10,000 to 15,000 income range